 On Wednesday, Apr 16, the waitlists become automated.
 Automation means that when a seat opens in a class, you will receive an email notifying you of the open seat.
 The email will include instructions on how to move from the waitlist into the class.
 You’ll have 48 hours from the time you receive the email to register for the class, or the seat will be offered to the next wait-listed student and you will be dropped from the waitlist. **Waitlist automation is in effect over the summer, holiday breaks and weekends; it is your responsibility to be checking your Drake email account.
 For more information on

 **Keep graduation requirements in mind** Graduation requirements for Arts and Sciences students may be found by clicking here.

 1) If you're studying abroad, you will be contacted by either Jenny Tran-Johnson or Mary Beth Holtey regarding your registration and will be registered by the Arts and Sciences Dean's Office on the day and time which you're allowed to register based on the number of credit hours you've earned.

 2) Registration is capped at 18 hours.
 To register for more than 18 credit hours, please download the request form.
-Have it signed by your advisor, and return it to the Arts and Sciences Dean's Office.
+Have it signed by your adviser, and return it to the Arts and Sciences Dean's Office.
 Once your request is approved, the Dean’s office will then raise your maximum hours to allow your registration.
 Note: Students taking more than 18 credit hours are assessed an overload fee of $635 per credit hour for each hour over 18.
 Music students who need to take more than 18 hours should consult with the music department regarding an overload waiver request form.